 Illinois, Kentucky, Oregon and Wisconsin have outlawed the practice of posting bond for profit.
 In those jurisdictions, a defendant may be allowed to satisfy the requirements of the bond by posting 10 percent of the bail amount with the court.
 Some other jurisdictions, such as Maine and Nebraska, allow commercial bail on a limited basis.

 Posting bail can be a financial gamble.
 Before you use your resources to post bail for yourself or someone you love, know the legal implications and consequences of failing to appear after posting bail.
-To learn more about bail bonds agents, bail forfeiture, or your criminal case in general, get a free case review from a local criminal defense attorney today.
+To learn more about bail bonds agents, bail forfeiture, or your criminal case in general, get in touch with a local criminal defense attorney today.